pandukakarunasena/object-oriented_design/README.md

 the system at finite instances of time.
 It's a behavioral diagram and it represents the behavior using finite state transitions.

+The UML class diagram in this repo show simple replationships of objects of an Air ticket booking application.
+Below classes are considered in the diagram.
+    1. Airport
+    2. Person _inherited by Staff, Pilot, Customer_
+    3. Staff
+    4. Pilot
+    5. Customer add
+    6. Airline
+    7. Flight
+    8. Plane
+    9. Ticket

 ## Sequence Diagram Notation

 - _Life Line Notation_